xdas-dev/xdas/docs/user-guide/atoms.md

 The API of this part of xdas is still experimental.
 ```

 The xdas library provides various routines from NumPy, SciPy, and ObsPy that have been optimized for DAS DataArray objects, and which can be incorporated in a processing pipeline.
-See [Process big dataarrays](processing) for an explanation of the xdas processing workflows, e.g. for bigger-than-RAM datasets.
+See [](processing) for an explanation of the xdas processing workflows, e.g. for bigger-than-RAM datasets.
 Higher-level operations (FK-filters, STA/LTA detector, etc.) can be constructed from a sequence of the elementary operations implemented in xdas.
 To facilitate this and other user-defined operations, xdas offers a convenient framework to create and execute a (nested) sequences of atomic operations.
 By using sequences, built-in and user-defined processing tasks mesh seamlessly with the optimization and IO-infrastructure that xdas offers, improving the robustness and reproducibility of complex processing pipelines.

 ## Chaining elementary operations (atoms)